UltimateTournament/ArcadeThirdPartyDocs/docs/integration/integration-requirements.md

 The litmus test is that given the same seed, and the same user inputs, the exact gameplay simulation will occur every time.
 For example enemies will always spawn and attack in the exact same way, or a platformer will always generate the map in the same way.

-While it does not need to be exactly deterministic, it must be noticeably the same.

 ## Free to Play/Practice Mode

 All games should have a "free to play" or "practice" mode.
 This is where the player does not pay any tokens up front, but does not earn any tokens.

 <!-- TODO: Does this mean there will be no leaderboard for these practice plays? -->

-For Leaderboard games, a server is not needed, and the game can run entirely locally without needing to report scores.